Najd: Modern history

 In 1916, with the encouragement and support of Britain (which was fighting the Ottomans in World War I), the Sharif of Mecca, Hussein bin Ali, led a pan-Arab revolt against the Ottoman Empire to create a united Arab state.
-Although the Arab Revolt of 1916 to 1918 failed in its objective, the Allied victory in World War I resulted in the end of Ottoman suzerainty and control in Arabia.
+Although this revolt failed in its objective, the Allied victory in World War I resulted in the end of Ottoman suzerainty and control in Arabia.

 Ibn Saud avoided involvement in the Arab Revolt and instead continued his struggle with the Al Rashid.
-Following the latter's final defeat, he took the title Sultan of Nejd in 1921.
+Following the latter's final defeat, he took the title Sultan of Najd in 1921.
 With the help of the Ikhwan, the Hejaz was conquered in 1924–25 and on 10 January 1926, Ibn Saud declared himself King of the Hejaz.
 A year later, he added the title of King of Nejd.
 For the next five years, he administered the two parts of his dual kingdom as separate units.

 After the conquest of the Hejaz, the Ikhwan leadership turned to expansion of the Wahhabist realm into the British protectorates of Transjordan, Iraq and Kuwait, and began raiding those territories.
 This met with Ibn Saud's opposition, as he recognized the danger of a direct conflict with the British.
 At the same time, the Ikhwan became disenchanted with Ibn Saud's domestic policies, which appeared to favor modernization and the increase in the number of non-Muslim foreigners in the country.
 As a result, they turned against Ibn Saud and, after a two-year struggle, were defeated in 1930 at the Battle of Sabilla, where their leaders were massacred.
-In 1932 the two kingdoms of the Hejaz and Nejd were united as the Kingdom of Saudi Arabia.
+In 1932 the two kingdoms of the Hejaz and Nejd were united as the modern-day Kingdom of Saudi Arabia.